ikostan/ParaBankSeleniumAutomation/utils/README.md

 <details>
   <summary><b>Driver Class</b></summary>

-<br/>The main idea behind it is to simplify working process with Selenium 'webdriver' object.
+<br/>In order to instantiate webdriver I use Driver class of my own.
+The main idea behind it is to simplify working process with Selenium 'webdriver' object.
 In order to create webdriver object you just do the following:<br/>

 ```python